w3f/polkadot-wiki/docs/learn/learn-proxies.md

 of an account in cold storage.
 If you already set up a Non-transfer proxy account, it can do everything an Auction proxy can do.
 Before participating in a crowdloan using an Auction proxy, it is recommended that you check with the respective parachain team for any possible issues pertaining to the crowdloan rewards distribution.
+Auction proxy can access Auctions, Crowdloan, Registrar and Slots pallets.

 ## Removing Proxy